VOPE: Revisiting Hallucination of Vision-Language Models in Voluntary Imagination Task: VOPE Benchmark

 In the case of factual description, a subject widely studied in previous research, the definitions of correct and hallucinated outputs are as follows: \begin{itemize} \item \textbf{True Description}: Objects present in the image that the model correctly identifies.
 In this case, the model accurately describes the image content. \item \textbf{Hallucination}: Objects the model asserts are present in the image but are actually absent.
 This category aligns with the primary focus of existing LVLM hallucination research. \end{itemize}

 For voluntary imagination, an important but less-explored aspect, we define true imagination and the corresponding hallucination as follows: \begin{itemize} \item \textbf{True Imagination}: Objects not present in the image, which the model correctly recognizes as absent.
-These objects are generated as part of voluntary imagination to fulfill task requirements (e.g., story writing). \textit{Previous evaluation methods would mistakenly treat all of these outputs as hallucinations.} \item \textbf{Hallucination}: Objects that are present in the image but not recognized by the model.
-These objects may be mentioned due to prior/contextual knowledge rather than visual recognition. \textit{Previous evaluation methods would simply categorize all of these objects as correct outputs.} \end{itemize}
+These objects are generated as part of voluntary imagination to fulfill task requirements (e.g., story writing). \textit{Previous evaluation methods would mistakenly treat all of these imagined outputs as hallucinations.} \item \textbf{Hallucination}: Objects that are actually present in the image but are judged as absent by the model in the recheck stage.
+They reflect incorrect grounding on the generated objects, and in this work we treat them as a hallucination manifestation under voluntary imagination. \textit{Since these objects are present in both the image and the original response, previous evaluation methods would simply categorize them as correct outputs.} \end{itemize}